DeEscalWild: A Real-World Benchmark for Automated De-Escalation Training with SLMs: The Dataset

-The final \tool dataset constitutes a substantial corpus of domain-specific tactical dialogue.
-As summarized in Table~\ref{tab:stats}, the benchmark comprises \textbf{1,500 verified scenarios}, encompassing a total of \textbf{285,887 dialogue turns}.
-This equates to approximately \textbf{3.6 million words} and an estimated \textbf{4.7 million tokens}.
-Such data volume provides the density required to robustly fine-tune Small Language Models (SLMs) without overfitting.
-To illustrate the linguistic depth and diversity of \toolnospace, we present three qualitative examples in Appendix~\ref{appendix:qualitative_examples}.
+\textbf{Dataset statistics.} The final \tool dataset constitutes a substantial corpus of domain-specific tactical dialogue.
+As summarized in Table~\ref{tab:stats}, the benchmark comprises 1,500 verified scenarios encompassing a total of 285,887 dialogue turns, approximately 3.6 million words, and an estimated 4.7 million tokens.
+This data volume provides the density required to robustly fine-tune SLMs without overfitting.
+Three qualitative examples illustrating the linguistic depth and diversity of \tool are presented in Appendix~\ref{appendix:qualitative_examples}.

+\textbf{Challenges and optimization.} Platform rate-limiting during metadata extraction from YouTube, TikTok, and Facebook was addressed through request throttling, randomized inter-query delays, and distributed collection sessions, enabling retrieval of metadata for all 5,000 candidate videos within platform access guidelines.
+For diarization, initial experiments with \texttt{pyannote}~\cite{bredin2023pyannote} produced unreliable speaker attribution, prompting a Whisper\,+\,pyannote\,+\,LLM refinement approach. \texttt{Qwen2.5-7B-Instruct} was evaluated as the refinement model but proved unsuitable: its 8,192-token output limit cannot accommodate the structured transcripts required for 18-minute videos, which routinely exceed 20,000 tokens.
+Larger open-source alternatives were ruled out on computational grounds, and the three-stage pipeline was prohibitively slow per video.
+We consequently adopted Gemini~2.5 Flash~\cite{comanici2025gemini}, which processes raw audio natively without an intermediate ASR step, produces very small diarization errors, and processed the full 1,500-video corpus for approximately \$120\,USD.
+Its reliability and cost-effectiveness motivated its subsequent use as the generalist LLM baseline in our evaluations.